0n1ght/flufan-backend/README.md

-# Frinkan-Backend
+# Flufan-Backend
-Backend for Frinkan.com
+Backend for Flufan.com